Todd-Werelius/gulp-svg-ngmaterial/README.md

 gulp-svg-ngmaterial
 =============

 Combines Angular Material svg files into an icon set compatible with the Angular Material frameworks $mdIconProvider service.
+Derived from [gulp-svgmin](https://github.com/w0rm/gulp-svgstore) and modified for use speficially with Angular Material

 This primarily means for each svg file ...
 * Stripping all extraneous container information